Can My Employer Change My Contract Without My Consent?

 How Collective Agreements and Unions Affect Contract Change Rights

-If you are covered by a collective bargaining agreement, you may have additional protections that go beyond what your individual contract provides.
+If you are covered by a collective bargaining agreement, you may have additional protections beyond what your individual contract provides.
 Collective agreements are negotiated between employers and trade unions, and their terms often become binding on individual employees even when they are not written into the individual contract.

 This matters because unions can negotiate directly with employers on proposed changes, challenge changes through formal dispute processes, and sometimes veto changes that affect the wider workforce.
 An employer who wants to change terms covered by a collective agreement may need union approval — not just individual consent.